Chloe-H/stowed-dotfiles/README.md

 I've only tried this on Ubuntu 16.04, and I don't know what I'm doing.

-I don't know whether it's possible to stow these things or how to do it, so **do not** use `stow` on them:
+I know there is a flag that will let me correctly stow these, but I haven't yet bothered to figure out what it is and document it, so **do not** use `stow` on them for now:

 - `git-commit-hooks`: doesn't seem to appreciate being symlinked
 - `touchpad`: it belongs in `/etc`